How to Wash Scrubs and Lab Coats Like a Pro

 • DON’T use extra disinfectants (most of the time).
 You won’t need extra disinfectant for your scrubs unless someone in your household is immunocompromised.
 Keep in mind that oxygen-based bleaches like Oxiclean, Clorox 2 and OXO Brite do not provide extra disinfectant qualities when used in the home laundry process.
 If you do need a disinfectant, use a pine oil or a phenolic disinfectant and wash with warm water.

 • DON’T use bleach on lab coats.
 While you may want to use a bleach pen to deal with tough stains, don’t bleach your whole lab coat.
 Bleach will turn your lab coat buttons yellow and fade custom logos.
 It’s also unnecessary in most cases.
+Pre-treating stains from bodily fluids or blood is essential.
+Using the right stain remover and techniques can make a significant difference in the outcome of your wash.
 You don’t bleach your hands between patients, so why use unnecessary harsh chemicals on your clothes?

 Skipping those common mistakes will help keep your scrubs vibrant, clean and long-lasting.